There are lots of marketing types out there. If you’re trying to learn more about content marketing, it’s understandable to have questions.

 Most traditional marketing methods have lost a certain degree of popularity because of the internet.
-But, this is where I want to highlight a similarity when comparing traditional marketing vs content marketing.
-Most types of traditional marketing require some type of content.
+But, this is where I want to highlight a similarity when comparing inbound marketing vs content marketing.
+Most types of marketing require some type of content.

 If you were sending out mailers, you would need a message and images to place on what you’re sending.
 This is otherwise known as content marketing, even though it’s not found on a website.
 The same goes for newspaper, magazine, radio, and television advertisements, all require content.